 It’s a classic and trusted dome tent design that involves fiberglass poles, mesh upper sides, and a 1500mm rain fly that covers the top part of the tent.
 It also comes in a variety of sizes that are all an affordable price, although this is the largest capacity available in the series.
 There’s a gear loft and mesh pockets to keep the essentials within reach, and the 6ft. ceiling is actually quite generous for a dome tent.

-With a 1500mm PU coating on the fly, walls, and floor, this inexpensive tent is ready for mild weather conditions and 3-season car camping trips.
+With a 1500mm PU coating on the fly, walls, and floor, this inexpensive tent is ready for mild weather conditions and 3-season camping trips.
 As a bonus, Eureka! offers a lifetime warranty, and their Tetragon is the best budget camping tent on our list.

 Specifications